dgonzalez7/JavaDesignPatterns/README.md

 Factory Method - Define an interface to create an object, but let subclasses decide which class to instantiate.

 Prototype -  Specify the types of objects to create using a prototypical instance, and create new objects by copying the prototype.

+Singleton - Ensure a class allows only one object to be created, providing a single point of access to it.